-Don't give earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Your earnest money does not belong to the seller: it is actually yours until closing.
-Some sellers may not realize that any good faith funds is to be used for your expenses at closing.
-You'll want to put the funds into a trust account, or get a neutral party, like an attorney to hold them until the closing of the sale.
-If your home purchase fails, the contract with the seller should document where the earnest money should go.
+Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
+Although some FSBO sellers might not realize this, your good faith money should be used for your closing expenses.
+It's advisable to put the deposit into a trust account, or get an attorney to hold it until closing.
+The contract should document who gets the deposit if the transaction falls through.

 Atlantic Financial Services can walk you through the pitfalls of getting a mortgage.
 Call us: (732) 969-9300.